Advance Medical Directives

 Each state, including Puerto Rico and the District of Columbia, has its own law governing its living will and indicates when it becomes activated.
 For example, in many states, the living will comes into force when the patient has developed a “terminal condition” (often meaning that physician(s) determine the patient has less than 6 months to live), and that the patient is no longer able to speak for himself.

-A living will allows a patient to appoint a surrogate, known as a “power of attorney,” who is empowered to speak on behalf of the patient.
+A living will allows a patient to appoint a surrogate, known as a “power of attorney” (POA), who is empowered to speak on behalf of the patient.
 The POA is needed in order to address the inherent limitations of living wills.
 The patient, when he executes a living will, is not able to predict every circumstance or treatment decision they and their physician may ultimately encounter.
 Therefore, the patient’s spokesperson is able to make decisions about medical treatment that addresses unforeseen circumstances the patient encounters.

-Writing Living Wills as a Catholic
+Writing Catholic Living Wills

-The Catechism teaches that it is morally licit to discontinue medical means to preserve life that are burdensome or disproportionate to the expected outcome, calling such a decision a “refusal of ‘over-zealous’ treatment.”
+The Catechism teaches that it is morally licit to discontinue medical means to preserve life that are burdensome or disproportionate to the expected outcome (extraordinary means), calling such a decision a “refusal of ‘over-zealous’ treatment.”
 In contrast to this virtuous act, there are concerns about patients being abused in a culture steeped in utilitarianism and death.
 Such a culture devalues life and human dignity and must be identified and opposed when threats to humanity are encountered.

 For this reason, not just any living will is acceptable to Catholics.
 Most versions of the living will were originally written and promoted by pro-euthanasia organizations, including:

-• Americans against Human Suffering (AAHS)
+• Americans Against Human Suffering (AAHS)

 • The American Civil Liberties Union (ACLU)